Top 14 Venture Capital Firms Investing in Mobile Startups

 Image of Bezos Expeditions- Top VCs in Mobile

-Bezos Expeditions is the personal investment firm of Jeff Bezos, managing his venture capital portfolio.
-The firm backs companies across a wide range of stages and industries, reflecting a broad investment thesis.
+Bezos Expeditions is the family investment office for Jeff Bezos, managing his personal venture capital investments.
+The firm backs companies across various sectors, with a focus on technology and finance.

-• Investment stages: Seed, Early Stage Venture, and Late Stage Venture
+• Investment stages: Early Stage Venture, Late Stage Venture, Seed

 • Industries of focus: Financial Services, Mobile, Venture Capital